iArtttt/CMD_Lite/README.md

-Lite versionf of total commander
+Lite version of of total commander